We help you give and we strengthen the causes you give to

 This is an important reminder for all charities working or giving overseas, that they need to take extra care to ensure, and document, that the money is used properly at the far end.
 The cost of not doing this can be very significant.

 It is also a reminder that ‘cash’ is rarely a good mechanism for payment.
-In the words of one regulator, “No decent organisation uses cash a lot”.
-If it is thought to be the right way to operate, the Trustees should document why that is, together with risk assessments of how to protect against its obvious dangers.
+In the words of one regulator: “No decent organisation uses cash a lot”.
+If it is thought to be the right way to operate, the trustees should document why that is, together with risk assessments of how to protect against its obvious dangers.

 The governance weaknesses in these inquiries were similar to those the Commission reported on in 2022 in respect of two London-based churches.
 In those cases, the Commission commented on the following:

-1. Lack of Trustee involvement (time, thought, initiative, challenge), which led on to:
+1. Lack of trustee involvement (time, thought, initiative, challenge), which led on to:

 2. Little evidence that financial controls were being seriously designed and applied, which led on to: